 Using Dry brush technique involves putting paint on the paper in such a way that the surface is only partially covered.
 I think the word Dry brush is misleading, it is possible to use “Dry brush” with a wet brush.
 It will be a different type of pattern than with a dry brush, not worse just different.

-In Swedish we use a word that we have borrowed from german: “Schumra”.
+In Swedish we use a word that we have borrowed from German: “Schumring”.
 It describes the effect achieved, not the approach.
 The word roughly means “tremble” or “vibrate”.
 I guess it’s the same word as “Scumbling” as the technique, or anyway, similar technique is sometimes called in English.
 In this text I will call the technique “Scumbling” instead of “dry brush” which I think can be misleading,

 Scumbling is used to create structure in the painting, it can be for the bark of the tree, sun glitter on the lake or just to look nice, You have to practice for the technique to work.
 A watercolor paper with rough surface is preferable, a smoother paper is difficult to get any effect on.